 Of course, I’m not entirely innocent myself.
 Within my nuclear family, my brothers’ wives and girlfriends have said how clannish and difficult to break into we are.
 We talk shit on each other, but other people are not allowed to – even hearing close friends point out my siblings’ shortcomings raises my hackles.
 Fights amongst my siblings as young adults were (and sometimes still are) full of phrases like “You should just fucking kill yourself, you worthless piece of shit,” or, “Fuck you, you fucking bitch,” or, the worst of all, “You’re just like Mom.”
 Once, one of my brothers punched another in the face so hard that he had to get the side of his nose stitched back on.
 I think we always knew this wasn’t “normal,” but when you’re raised around it and nobody is there to mediate, that’s what life looks like, so you do it too.

 It’s not all bad, though.
 For my brothers and I, underneath all the fighting is a fierce love that was forged over years of having nobody to depend on but each other.
-I imagine the same is true of my grandparents and mother; it’s just that their particular brand of toxicity is so extreme that the ends do not justify the means, so I and most of my brothers have chosen to keep our distance.
-Over the years, as we’ve begun building our own lives away from the dysfunction of our family, we’ve gotten much better.
+I imagine the same is true of my grandparents and mother; it’s just that their particular brand of dysfunction can be so extreme that the ends do not justify the means, so I and most of my brothers have chosen to keep our distance.
+Over the years, as we’ve begun building our own lives, we’ve gotten much better.
 We may still scream at each other, but fifteen minutes later, we’re laughing again.
 We text and call each other on phone all the time, over the good and the bad.
 We loan each other money and have sleepovers and go camping together.
 We say “I love you.”

 I’m proud to say that of my brothers who are married or partnered, the result is remarkably similar to Vance and his sister’s outcome.
 They treat their spouses with respect, and deeply love and are loved in return.
 I’ve watched them turn themselves into better men, watched them learn to be more patient, to use expressive words and accurate phrases instead of yelling and screaming and storming off.
 I’m still figuring out how to expect the same for myself, to feel like I deserve the respect and love that I want, but I’m getting better, too.